Niha-ha/Grade-calculator-in-Python/README.markdown

 - **Python 3.x** (any recent version works!)

 ## 👨‍💻 Author
-Crafted with ❤️ by [Your Name or Leave Blank].
+Crafted with ❤️ by Jannatun Nur Niha.

 ## 📜 License
-This project is **open-source**.
-Feel free to tweak, share, and enjoy! 🎁
+This project is **open-source**, made for one of my live test.
+Feel free to modify, share, and enjoy! 🎁

 ---